Becoming Céline Dion: Through Miracles and Heartbreak, Inside the Making of a Timeless Talent

 "I'm not going to tell you my life.
 You know it.
 My life has been such an open book.
 I lost René, and they felt for me.
 They want to be supporters like they've always been, and they feel like I need that support.
 Maybe that's why I feel strong, and maybe that's why I want to keep going.
 I feel their energy.
 I feel like they know me.
 I feel like I could tell them everything.
 I feel like the love is there more than ever."

-Since then, Dion has added to her personal repertoire in new ways, attending her first-ever Met Gala last May and enjoying her time as one to watch in the style department while blogging for Vogue about Paris Fashion Week (and posing naked, no big deal) last summer.
+Since then, Dion has added to her personal repertoire in new ways, attending her first-ever Met Gala and enjoying her time as one to watch in the style department while blogging for Vogue about Paris Fashion Week in 2017.

-But while she made such a sartorial splash, she also may have just been rediscovering something that was always within her.
+"I always loved fashion—it's not something new," she told the LA Times last year.
+"But my team and I decided it's OK to go to fashion shows, then it made such an impact that they wanted me to be in the front row.
+And that turned out to be a big deal."

+She also, incidentally, posed nude, in between outfit changes in Paris.
+Naturally, as it turned out.

 "Naked is very comfortable," Dion told InStyle back in 1997.
 "But my mother told me that when you think of comfort, you're getting old.
 Believe me, stilettos, push-up bras and tight skirts are not comfy.
 They make you think differently."

-Dion has encountered a brief health setback that forced her to cancel shows this month and next while she recovers from surgery for a middle-ear condition, but knowing her she'll be back in action as soon as is humanly possible.
+Dion encountered a brief health setback that forced her to cancel shows in 2018 while she recovered from surgery for a middle-ear condition, but she was back in action as soon as was humanly possible.

-In Australia to perform in February, she pored over photos of herself at 14 in an interview with The Sunday Project, marveling over her retro eyeliner.
+In Australia to perform that year, she pored over photos of herself at 14 during an interview with The Sunday Project, marveling over her retro eyeliner.
 "Wow, I still have my baby face," Dion said proudly, adding that she wouldn't change her perfectly unpolished teenage look for anything.
 And now...

 "I'm vintage!" she declared.
 "I'm worth lots of money, so respect, huh?"